warren-bank/fork-Xanado/doc/README.md

 The installation has subdirectories as follows:
 * `audio` contains audio samples
 * `css` contains style sheets
+    * `css/default` contains the default theme
 * `dictionaries` contains all the dictionaries
 * `editions` contains the edition specifications
-* `games` contains the database of games
+* `games` contains the database of games (initially empty)
-* `html` has the html for the user interfaces, `games.html` for the control panel, `createGame.html` for the new game page, and `game.html` for the game itself.
+* `html` has the html for the user interfaces, `games.html` for the control panel, and `game.html` for the game itself.
-* `i18n` contains the master English `en.json` and any other contributed translations of the interface.
+* `i18n` contains the master English `en.json`, qqq documentation, and any other contributed translations of the interface.
 * `images` contains images used by the game
 * `js` has all the source code
-	* `js/browser` is the browser code
+    * `js/common` has generic code shared between server and browser
 	* `js/dawg` is generation and management of DAWGs
 	* `js/design` is the Valett program
-	* `js/game` has the platform-independent game engine
+	* `js/game` has game code shared between browser and server
 	* `js/i18n` has the translations checker
+	* `js/browser` is the browser code
 	* `js/server` has the server code
+* `test` has all the unit tests and fixtures

 ## Building your own dictionary